 If you have been embroidering for quite some time, you may have already discovered some embroidery tips and techniques yourself.
-I have also been embroidering for two decades now, and have been teaching my kids how to enjoy this activity.
 Here are some ‘hacks’ that I have discovered myself and love – hopefully they are useful for you too.
 These work whether you are hand stitching or using an embroidery machine.

 Prepare some color cover-ups